codingsocialscience/codingsocialscience.github.io/docs/syllabus/helsinki-2023.md

 * use data structures to help in more complex problem solving
 * use software library documentation and use software libraries understand the basic idea of computational complexity and the limits it sets to problem solving

+At this course, we use the book Computational thinking and social science: combining programming, methodologies and fundamental concepts [available at the University of Helsinki library](https://helka.helsinki.fi/permalink/358UOH_INST/qatqfk/alma9934427732906253).
+Students are expected to read assigned sections and chapters of it before classes and work on exercises from the book.

 ## Lecture 1